apache/flagon-useralejs/README.md

 ## Contributing

 Contributions are welcome!
 Simply [submit an issue](https://github.com/apache/flagon-useralejs/issues).
 Pull requests are welcome.
-The core team will review it and work with you to incorporate it into UserALE.js.
+The core team will review it and work with you to incorporate it into UserALE.
 If you want to become a contributor to the project, see our [contribution guide](http://flagon.incubator.apache.org/docs/contributing/).

 Join the conversation: tell us your needs, wishes, and interests by joining our [mailing list](dev-subscribe@flagon.incubator.apache.org)!

 ## License

-Apache Flagon UserALE.js is provided under Apache License version 2.0.
+Apache Flagon UserALE is provided under Apache License version 2.0.
 See [LICENSE](https://github.com/apache/flagon-useralejs/blob/master/LICENSE) and [NOTICE](https://github.com/apache/flagon-useralejs/blob/master/NOTICE) files at MASTER for more details.